okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/system-log-query/index.md

 * Events that mention a specific URL: `q=interestingURI.com`
 * Events that mention a specific person: `q=firstName lastName`

-> **Note:** When hyphens are present in an event instance's attribute value, they are split and added to the list of matching candidates, in addition to the full hyphenated value.
+> **Note:** When hyphens are present in an event instance's attribute value, they’re split and added to the list of matching candidates, in addition to the full hyphenated value.
 Therefore, events that contain the text `XOxBw-2JIRnCFd0gG0GjHAAABjY` are matched with a `q` value of `XOxBw`, `2JIRnCFd0gG0GjHAAABjY`, or `XOxBw-2JIRnCFd0gG0GjHAAABjY`.

 ###### Date and time filter

-The system log response objects can be filtered by the response object's [published](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/SystemLog/#tag/SystemLog/operation/listLogEvents!c=200&path=published&t=response) attribute value with the following combination of parameters:
+The System Log response objects can be filtered by the response object's [published](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/SystemLog/#tag/SystemLog/operation/listLogEvents!c=200&path=published&t=response) attribute value with the following combination of parameters:

 * `since`
 * `until`